devAmoghS/Keras-Style-Transfer/README.md

 ============================================

 ## Installation notes
-MLwP is built using Python 3.5.
+KeSTra is built using Python 3.5.
 The easiest way to set up a compatible environment is to use [Conda](https://conda.io/).
-This will set up a virtual environment with the exact version of Python used for development along with all the dependencies needed to run MLwP.
+This will set up a virtual environment with the exact version of Python used for development along with all the dependencies needed to run KeSTra.

 1. [Download and install Conda](https://conda.io/docs/download.html).
 2. Create a Conda environment with Python 3.